GoogleChrome/developer.chrome.com/site/en/blog/third-party-scripts/index.md

 # Further updates

 We are still experimenting with many such ideas and hope to publish GitHub explainers and specification drafts for changes as we move along.
 Third-parties and site-owners who wish to partner with us or leave feedback can contribute to discussions through these.
-Third-parties can also start focussing on optimizing for Core Web Vitals and INP metrics to ensure that poor CWV/INP data is not attributed to them.
+Third-parties can also start focussing on optimizing for Core Web Vitals and INP metrics to ensure that poor Core Web Vitals/INP data is not attributed to them.

 For now, those actively looking for updates can refer to posts on the [blink-dev](https://groups.google.com/a/chromium.org/g/blink-dev) group.